alexludwigklein/MATLAB-Experiments/README.md

 * Curve Fitting Toolbox
 * Computer Vision System Toolbox

-Furthermore, the code makes use of some additional third party tools that can be found on the [file exchange](https://nl.mathworks.com/matlabcentral/fileexchange) or on [GitHub](https://github.com):
+Furthermore, the code makes use of some additional third party tools that can be found on the [file exchange](https://nl.mathworks.com/matlabcentral/fileexchange) or on [GitHub](https://github.com) (again, mostly for the support of the [Videos](https://github.com/alexludwigklein/MATLAB-Videos) and [BeamProfiles](https://github.com/alexludwigklein/MATLAB-BeamProfiles) class) ):

 * [TIFFSTack](https://nl.mathworks.com/matlabcentral/fileexchange/32025-dylanmuir-tiffstack) for reading and mapping TIF files to memory
 * [DataHash](https://nl.mathworks.com/matlabcentral/fileexchange/31272-datahash) for creating hash values